-The Step Therapy is a program for people who take prescription medicine regularly to treat a long-term condition, such as arthritis, asthma or high blood pressure.
-It lets members get the treatment they need affordably.
+Step Therapy is a program that lets members get the treatment they need affordably.
 It also helps the Plan maintain affordable prescription drug coverage.
 In step therapy, medicines are grouped in categories based on treatment and cost.

 - First-line medicines are the first step.
-First-line medicines are generic and lower-cost brand-name medicines approved by the U.S. Food & Drug Administration (FDA).
+First-line medicines are typically generic and lower-cost brandname medicines approved by the U.S. Food & Drug Administration (FDA).
 They are proven to be safe, effective and affordable.
 Step therapy suggests that a patient try these medicines first because, in most cases, they provide the same health benefit as more expensive drugs, but at a lower cost. - Second-line drugs are the second and third steps.
 Second-line drugs typically are brand-name drugs.
 They are best suited for the few patients who don't respond to first-line medicines.
 Second-line drugs are the most expensive options.